DaanDeMeyer/reproc/README.md

 reproc++'s API integrates with the C++ standard library error codes mechanism (`std::error_code` and `std::error_condition`).
 Most methods in reproc++'s API return `std::error_code` values that contain the actual system error that occurred.
-You can test against these error codes using the `std::errc` error condition enum:
+You can test against these error codes using values from the `std::errc` enum:

 ```c++
 reproc::process;